 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.

-File closes at ACCESSIBLE.
+File closes at MODERATE.
 Book direct one to two months out and confirm the bamboo-nest restaurant is operating.
 Skip if you want city access; central Ubud is twenty minutes by car.